uio-bmi/ligo/docs_source/usecases/TCR_motifs.rst

 Step 2: Defining LIgO motifs based on the seeds
 *************

 After describing the seeds, it is required to define possible deviations that are allowed from these seeds using hamming distance.
-To select the maximum hamming distance, consider the length of your seed and the aimed diversity of the final TCR repertoire.
+To select the maximum Hamming distance, consider the length of your seed and the aimed diversity of the final TCR repertoire.

 .. note::
-Shorter seeds require lower hamming distances.
-However, if one only wishes to simulated TCRs looking very similar to the seed, one can also lower the hamming distance.
+Shorter seeds require lower Hamming distances.
+However, if the user only wishes to simulated TCRs looking very similar to the seed, the user may also lower the hamming distance.

-In this tutorial, a maximum hamming distance of two was selected so that the diversity of the simulated epitope-specific TCR receptors does not become too large.
-Below we show an example of how to define motifs using haming distance and long seeds.
+In this tutorial, a maximum Hamming distance of two was selected to restrict the diversity of the simulated epitope-specific TCR receptors.
+Below we show an example of how to define motifs using Hamming distance and long seeds.
 These signals can be further used for LIgO simulation based on rejection sampling or signal implantation.

 .. code-block:: yaml